-As people in dense urban settings seek to maximise their spaces and to re-establish a lost connection with nature, the idea of a vertical garden or living green walls has become increasingly popular.
-The green wall craze was started by French botanist Patrick Blanc who has created dozens of his so-called “living painting” or “vegetal wall” installations around the world.
+Many people in dense urban settings seek to maximise their spaces and to re-establish a lost connection with nature.
+As such, the idea of a vertical garden or living green walls has become increasingly popular.
+The green wall craze was started by French botanist Patrick Blanc.
+He’s famous for creating dozens of so-called “living painting” or “vegetal wall” installations around the world.

-Blanc’s idea—intentionally covering a vertical built structure with greenery—has since blossomed to encompass any system of bags, pots or panels that has an integrated water supply.
-Many companies now offer modular living green wall systems which make vertical gardens completely idiot-proof and really open up the concept to gardeners of all abilities.
+Blanc’s idea was simple: intentionally cover a vertical built structure with greenery.
+But it has since blossomed to encompass any system of bags, pots or panels that has an integrated water supply.
+Following his lead, many companies now offer modular living green wall systems.
+These make vertical gardens completely idiot-proof and really open up the concept to gardeners of all abilities.

-But the definition of vertical gardening can be loosened up still more to include any method of growing plants on the vertical plane rather than the horizontal, whether with an irrigation system or not.
+But the definition of vertical gardening can be loosened up even more.
+It can include any method of growing plants on the vertical plane rather than the horizontal, whether with an irrigation system or not.

 Choosing your mount or support structure will really come down to your personal taste and the aesthetics of the rest of your home.
-It’s a good idea to go with complementary materials – below, a simple raw pallet vertical garden works well against the wooden floorboards.
+It’s a good idea to go with complementary materials, such as a simple, raw pallet vertical garden against wooden floorboards.

 Remember to anchor your vertical garden structure in place in some way before planting, for safety.
 The heavier the plants, the more solid the structure should be, and this means some will become quite heavy.
 It’s a good idea to have a carpenter assess that your designated wall is able to handle the weight.